 Connecting the dots looking backwards.

 Steve jobs elaborates on the fact that you cannot connect the dots looking forward and that you can only connect the dots looking backwards.
-You don't know what you don't know and you don't know the future.

 So let's first provide you with the picture:

 We have in the following guide broken the sample product manager resume into fragments/steps.
 The steps should facilitate designing your product manager resume in order.